Learn what RAM is, the difference between DDR4, SDRAM & DIMM, and how RAM can impact the gaming experience.

 Desktops typically have four slots, while laptops usually have two.
 Enthusiast-class PCs and workstations may have eight or more, while the number of slots on unique setups like NUCs and SFFs will vary.

 If you’re planning on upgrading the RAM in a laptop, make sure the RAM is accessible and not soldered onto the motherboard.
 Some laptop RAM isn’t intended to be swapped out.

-Also, keep in mind that it’s important for every stick of memory to have the same speed, capacity, and timings for ideal performance.
+For ideal performance, ensure every stick of memory has the same speed, capacity, and timings.
 Avoid mixing and matching different module specifications if possible.

 Aesthetics and Cooling

-Memory heat sinks can make your setup look more attractive.
-However, they are optional and often purely aesthetic.
-While RAM generates heat like any other component, it doesn’t tend to run excessively hot unless frequently operating at high speeds.
-Feel free to skip the heat sink if you’re not planning on seriously overclocking your RAM, but make sure your memory is exposed to proper airflow.
+RAM generates heat like any other component, but it doesn’t run very hot unless it’s operating at unusually high speeds.
+Feel free to skip the heatsink if you’re not seriously overclocking your RAM.
+However, as with any component, it’s always good to make sure your memory is exposed to proper airflow.